mimanjh/426_final/README.md

 # Methods/Models
-To try differnet modeling methods, we first need to crete a training set and a test set from the dataset.
-We set **totalyearlycompensation** as our predicting variable and the rest of the dataset is set as dependent variable.
-We made our test size 25% due to the large data collected. \
+We created a training set and a test set from the dataset in order to test various models and cross validations.
+We set **totalyearlycompensation** as our predictor variable and the rest of the dataset is set as dependent variables.
+We made our test size 25% of our train data set to create our models and perform cross validations. \
-We selected different regression methods like Linear Regression, knn, Lasso, Decision Tree, Naive bayes, and Forest to test our dataset.
-Using GridSearchCV we were able to find the appropriate parameter values.
-By doing so, we were able to calcualte model metrics.
-We retrieved the **root-mean-square-error** (rmse) and the **cross validation** (cv) from the models that we have tested.
+We selected different statistical models such as linear regression, KNN, lasso, decision tree, naive bayes, and a random forest model to find which features most impacts the total yearly compensation an employee receives.
+We retrieved the **root-mean-square-error** (rmse) and the **cross validation** (cv) from the models that we have tested to compare model performances.
+The following are the results of our in-sample and cross validated results

 # Model Justification
 **Linear Model**: \
-rmse:  < 0.01 \
+In-sample RMSE:  < 0.01 \
-cv:  < 0.01
+CV:  < 0.01

 **KNN Model**: \
-rmse:  62610.59 \
+In-sample RMSE:  62610.59 \
-cv:  15803.46
+CV:  15803.46

 **Lasso**: \
-rmse:  < 0.01 \
+In-sample RMSE:  < 0.01 \
-cv:  < 0.01
+CV:  < 0.01

-**Tree Regressor**: \
+**Decision Tree**: \
-rmse:  68087.21 \
+In-sample RMSE:  68087.21 \
-cv:  20522.03
+CV:  20522.03

-**Forest**: \
+**Random Forest**: \
-rmse:  117870.448 \
+In-sample RMSE:  117870.448 \
-cv:  79758.60
+CV:  79758.60

 **Naive Bayes**: \
-rmse:  143560.02 \
+In-sample RMSE:  143560.02 \
-cv:  147268.58
+CV:  147268.58

-*The given list is the rmse and cv we have retrieved from the models* To find the best model, we would want a model with the lowest rmse.
-Linear model and lasso regression has the lowest retrieveble rmse, yet due to assumptions not met, we look for the next lowest model.
-KNN contains the thrid lowest RMSE.
-However, it's results are not very interpretable.
-Therefore we will go with the next best model which was the decision tree with 15 leaves.
-(Decision Tree model with 15 leaves contains the 2nd lowest RMSE.)
+It was interesting to find that linear model and lasso regression has the lowest retrieveble RMSE.
+However, due to models assumptions not being met, we did not consider these models for further interpretation and performance value.
+KNN and the decision tree model had the next lowest RMSE values with $15,803 and $20,522 respectively.
+Because our question of interest is to know which variables have the largest influence in an a company's total yearly compensation, we selected the decision tree of our model of choice because of the KNN model's results' lack in interpretability.

 # Results
-As we run decision tree, we sorted the values to see the relation and the importance between variables.
+The follow gives a visual of the variable importance values extracted from the decision tree model:

 ![plots](/figures/coefficient.png)

 From the given table, we can see the coefficient value between **totalyearlycompensation** and the independent variables.
-From then, we can see which variables correlates to **totalyearlycompensation**.
-This can help us analyze which scenarios would give us the great **totalyearlycompensation**
+From then, we can see how each variable influences **totalyearlycompensation**.
+This can help us analyze which scenarios would give us the great **totalyearlycompensation**.
-From the table, **totalyearlycompensation** has coefficient values with variables **bonus, basesalary, yearsatcompany, title_Software Engineer, yearsofexperience, company_Facebook, company_Google, company_Amazon, Masters_Degree**
+From the table, **totalyearlycompensation** has variable importance values with variables **bonus, basesalary, yearsatcompany, title_Software Engineer, yearsofexperience, company_Facebook, company_Google, company_Amazon, Masters_Degree**.
+We conclude that the bonus, base salary, and years at a company are the most important features in affecting the total yearly compensation a company receives from their company.

 # Conclusion
-From results, we can conclude a scenario that would give the best total compensation per year.
-It is more idealistic for someone who has been in the company for some years with bonus and a base salary to receive a higher yearly compensation.
-Software Engineers receive a higher pay from other job positions within the companies.
-Facebook, Google, Amazon give the highest compensation within the FAANG company.
-Between the three, Facebook has the highest compensation.
-Lastly, having a masters degree may contribute more to a higher compensation.
+In conclusion, it is more idealistic for someone who has been in the company for some years with bonus and a base salary to see their total yearly compensation affected.
+Therefore, based on our analysis, we recommend those looking for employment in the STEM field within the FAANG companies to consider these variables as a few that would influence the total yearly compensation one would receive.
-Thus, idealistically, if someone wants to have a high salary working in a FAANG comapny, he or she should have a masters degree in software engineering and work for Facebook, Amazon, and Google for a few years with a base salary and a bonus.

 **Possible Next Steps** \
-Because our coefficient values are not very significant.
-Our possible next steps may be adjusting the coefficient value or the variables to find a more significant value.
-We can also create prediction by allowing people manually type in numbers for different variables.
-We can also considering over and under sampling our data due to the imbalance in company data.
-We noticed that data pertaining to Netflix was much smaller than the amount of data pertaining to other companies thus leading to possible bias.
+Our possible next steps may be adjusting the number of observations we have for each company by over and under sampling our data.
+We found that the imbalance between Netflix company observations (~200) compared to the other companies' observations (~1000) may lead to unwanted bias.
+We would also consider extending our analysis by using our model to create predictions for certain working scenarios so that other may know exactly how much their total yearly compensation would be given a certain job title, the company they work at, their base salary, etc.

 by Jacob Hunsaker, Emily Liu, Felicia Seng